CMMC Compliance Checklist – Update Sept. 2024

 Execute a Mock Review

-Once you’ve completed your gap analysis, you can execute a mock CMMC assessment to test your readiness.
+After you find areas of non-compliance in your gap assessment and mock audit, it’s time to fix the issues.
 An experienced, registered provider organization (RPO) like Core Business Solutions should handle this process.

 A mock review provides several benefits, including: